What sleep deprivation really does to your body

 - A quick temper: Sleep-deprived people react to frustrating situations with more stress and anger.
-Preliminary research points to a possible connection in grey matter, where sleep deprivation is linked with greater activity in the amygdala, an area of the brain tied to feelings of agitation.
+Preliminary research points to a possible connection in gray matter: Sleep deprivation is linked with greater activity in the amygdala, an area of the brain tied to feelings of agitation.

-- Increased sadness and depression: There’s a strong link between sleep issues and depression.
-One study found that 40% of people with depression have trouble falling and/or staying asleep.
-Research suggests that sleep deprivation can also affect brain chemistry and hormones, which may negatively affect a person’s mood.
+- Increased sadness and depression: There’s a strong link between sleep issues and depression: One study found that 40% of people with depression have trouble falling and/or staying asleep.
+Research suggests that sleep deprivation affects brain chemistry and hormones, which may negatively affect a person’s mood.

 Can lack of sleep affect your weight?

-There’s definitely a connection between sleep and the scale, but it’s not as direct as “sleep more, weigh less.”
-Sleep loss increases levels of ghrelin, a hormone connected to hunger, and decrease levels of leptin, a hormone linked to feelings of fullness.
+There’s definitely a connection between slumber and the scale, but it’s not as direct as “sleep more, weigh less.”
+Sleep loss increases levels of ghrelin, a hormone connected to hunger, while decreasing levels of leptin, a hormone linked to feelings of fullness.
 This may lead sleep-deprived people to eat more than they would if they were well rested, Dr. Abassi-Feinberg says.
-Sleep loss also affects decision making and cravings, which can influence eating patterns and lead to poorer food decisions.
+Sleep also affects decision making and cravings, which influence eating patterns.

-A review of research found that, on average, people eat an extra 384 calories (1600 kJ) per day when they’re sleep deprived compared to when they’re well rested—without expending more energy.
+A review of research found that, on average, people eat an extra 384 calories per day when they’re sleep deprived than they do when they’re well rested—without expending more energy.
 If that happens often enough, it stands to reason that weight gain could result.
-So while there isn’t a direct correlation between how much you sleep and how much you weigh, it’s clear that shut-eye can affect the number on the scale.
+So while there isn’t a direct correlation between how much you sleep and how much you weigh, it’s clear that shuteye could affect the number on the scale.

 Is there a treatment for sleep deprivation?

-Let it be said, a third cup of coffee isn’t a cure for sleep loss.
-The only way to truly combat the effects of sleep deprivation is to get the shut-eye your body requires.
-Seven to nine hours is the go-to recommendation for adults, but the ideal amount of sleep required can vary between adults.
-To find out your ideal amount, note your bedtime and let yourself wake up naturally without an alarm on a few occasions.
+Let it be said: A third cup of coffee isn’t a cure for sleep loss.
+The only way to truly combat the effects of sleep deprivation is to get the shuteye your body requires.
+Seven to nine hours is the go-to recommendation for adults, but that’s a big range.
+To zero in on your ideal amount, note your bedtime and let yourself wake up naturally without an alarm on a few occasions.
 “That’s usually the amount of sleep you need,” Dr. Abassi-Feinberg says.

 Tips for preventing sleep deprivation

-- Create a sleep-friendly bedroom environment: Make your room dark and cool, Dr. Abassi-Feinberg says, since darkness helps trigger production of the hormones that support sleep and most people snooze better in cooler temperatures.
+- Create a sleep-friendly bedroom: Make your room dark and cool, Dr. Abassi-Feinberg says, since darkness helps trigger production of the hormones that support sleep, and most people snooze better in cooler temps (60–67°F).
 Remove or dim any light sources, such as clocks and chargers.
-Also consider your mattress and pillow.
-If you wake up feeling achy, it might be time to replace them.
+Also consider your mattress and pillow: If you wake up feeling achy, it might be time to replace them.

-- Try to cut back on alcohol: Although alcohol is a sedative, it actually suppresses the restorative stages of sleep, Dr. Winter says.
+- Cut back on wine, beer, and cocktails: Although alcohol is a sedative, it actually suppresses the restorative stages of slumber, Dr. Winter says.
 Research shows that alcohol decreases sleep quality and duration.
-If you’re going to have a drink, try to have your last one at least four hours before bedtime so your body has a chance to metabolise the alcohol before bed.
+If you’re going to have a drink, try to cut yourself off at least four hours before bedtime so your body has a chance to metabolize the alcohol before you nod off.

-- Try to stick to a set bedtime: Aim to go to bed around the same time every night—yes, even on weekends!
+- Stick to a set bedtime: Aim to go to bed around the same time every night—yes, even on weekends!
 Research shows that a consistent bedtime is linked with better sleep and less daytime sleepiness.

-- Get active: Walk, bike, dance—whatever gets you moving—on most days.
+- Get active: Walk, bike, dance—whatever gets you moving and grooving—on most days.
 Research shows doing at least 30 minutes of moderate-intensity activity, five days a week, improves sleep quality and length.
-If you can get active outdoors, even better.
-Sunlight helps regulate your internal body clock, Dr. Winter says, which can help you sleep more soundly at night.
+If you can get active outdoors, even better: Sunlight helps regulate your internal body clock, Dr. Winter says, which can help you snooze more soundly at night.

-- Skip the afternoon latte: Although everyone is different, it usually takes about six to eight hours to metabolise caffeine, Dr. Abassi-Feinberg says.
-Time your last coffee of the day accordingly, or switch to decaf if you don’t want to give up a late afternoon cup.
+- Skip the afternoon latte: Although everyone is different, it usually takes about six to eight hours to metabolize caffeine, Dr. Abassi-Feinberg says.
+Time your last coffee of the day accordingly, or switch to decaf if you don’t want to give up a late-afternoon cup.

 The upshot: Adequate sleep is key for good health

 Feeling tired and foggy isn’t a normal part of life—it can mean you’re not getting the amount of rest your body needs.
-Short-changing sleep can affect a person’s mood and ability to handle stress, Dr. Winter says and research shows that sleep deprivation may also increase the risk of experiencing certain health issues.
-The good news, experts have found that making a few lifestyle changes can often help people get the sleep they need.
+Shortchanging sleep can affect a person’s mood and ability to handle stress, Dr. Winter says, and research shows that sleep deprivation may also increase the risk of experiencing certain health issues.
+The good news: Experts have found that making a few lifestyle changes can often help people get the ZZZs they need.
 If simple modifications don’t make a difference, check in with your doctor or a sleep specialist to explore other medical issues that may be involved.